mpicbg-csbd/devseg2/isbi_submission_2021/Readme.md

 The bash scripts in this folder follow the ISBI CTC calling convention.
 They are runnable without args, i.e. as `./Fluo-N2DH-GOWT1-01.sh` in the cwd.
-Associated folders of TIF files are expected to be located in `../Fluo-N2DH-GOWT1/01/` with names in glob `t*.tif`.
+Associated folders of raw data (TIFF) files are expected to be located in `../Fluo-N2DH-GOWT1/01/` with names in glob `t*.tif`.

 These bash scripts run `predict_stacks_new.py` with data-specific params.